navikt/codelabs/kafka-clients-introduction.md

 ## Overview of the tutorial

-This tutorial shows you how to create a Kafka consumer and -producer using kafka-clients java library
+This tutorial shows you how to create a Kafka-consumer and -producer using [kafka-clients](http://kafka.apache.org/documentation/#api) java library.

+What you'll learn
+* Howto create an Kafka consumer that reads data from an Kafka-broker
+* Howto create an Kafka producer that produce data from an Kafka-broker

+Positive
+: This tutorial requires that you are familiar with Java programming language.

 ### Prerequisites
 Duration: 5:00

+* Internet connectivity
 * Java SKD installed - see [https://www.oracle.com/technetwork/java/javase/downloads/index.html](https://www.oracle.com/technetwork/java/javase/downloads/index.html) for instructions.
 * Docker - see [https://www.docker.com/get-started](https://www.docker.com/get-started) for instructions.
 * And IDE installed - recommend [IntelliJ Idea](https://www.jetbrains.com/idea/download) for this codelab
 * Optional: Git installed - see [https://git-scm.com/](https://git-scm.com/) for instructions.

-Positive
-: We recommend you to have Git, Java SE SDK, IDE and Docker already installed on your machine.

 ## Set up
 Duration: 5:00